-250 km2 as the capacity of karstic sinkholes was insufficient.
-Effective drainage works were initiated in ancient times (2000 BC), as reported by Strabo, the geographer (Koukis & Koutsoyiannis, 1997).
-The problem was permanently remedied only by the end of the 19th century, after the construction of an extended drainage network and a tunnel (Karditsa tunnel) that conveys the entire surface water resources of the basin to the external Lake Yliki.
+The river network of the basin originates from altitudes as high as 2400 m and reaches downstream to a plain with an area of about 250 km2 and a mean ground elevation of 95 m.
+Prior to 1860, the plain was permanently flooded by the basin's runoff, thus giving rise to the formulation of a shallow lake (Kopais) with a mean area of about 150 km2.
+However, during periods of high flows, the lake expanded to 250 km2 as the capacity of karstic sinkholes was insufficient.
+Effective drainage works were initiated in ancient times (2000 B.C.), as reported by Strabo, the geographer (Koukis & Koutsoyiannis, 1997).
+The problem was permanently remedied only by the end of 19th century, after the construction of an extended drainage network and a tunnel (Karditsa tunnel) that conveys the entire surface water resources of the basin to the external Lake Yliki.
 From 1950 to 1980, this lake was the major water storage project of Athens.
-Today, Lake Yliki is part of a complex hydrosystem, extending on an area of more than 4000 km2 and comprising three additional reservoirs, 350 km of aqueducts, 15 pumping stations, four treatment plants and a hundred boreholes.
+Today, Lake Yliki is part of a complex hydrosystem, extending on an area of more than 4000 km2 and comprising three additional reservoirs, 350 km of aqueducts, 15 pumping stations, four treatment plants and a hundred of boreholes.
 Besides, some of the most important supply boreholes are located at the Vassilika-Parori region, just upstream of the Mavroneri springs.
-These boreholes were drilled in the early 1990s, within the frame of emergent measures taken during a severe drought in the period from 1989 to 1994, at the end of which almost all surface resources dried out.
-Due to a significant reduction of precipitation, in addition to major abstractions through the Vassilika-Parori boreholes, the discharge of Mavroneri springs was totally interrupted during 1990 and 1993, thus resulting in various social and environmental problems.
+These boreholes were drilled in the early 1990's, within the frame of emergent measures taken during a severe drought in the period from 1989 to 1994, at the end of which almost all surface resources dried out.
+Due to a significant reduction of precipitation, in addition to major abstractions through the Vassilika-Parori boreholes, the discharge of Mavroneri springs was totally interrupted during 1990 and 1993, thus resulting to various social and environmental problems.

 In addition to drinking water for Athens, the surface and groundwater resources of the study basin are used for irrigation.
-The total irrigated area is 325 km2 and the total irrigation demand is estimated at 216 hm3 year-1 (Table 1).
-In the upper and middle courses, the irrigation demand is merely fulfilled through pumping, whereas in the lower river course, both surface water and groundwater abstractions take place.
+The total irrigated area is 325 km2 and the total irrigation demand is estimated to 216 hm3/year (Table 1).
+In the Upper and Middle courses, the irrigation demand is merely fulfilled through pumping, whereas in the Lower river course, both surface water and groundwater abstractions take place.
 More precisely, during the irrigation period, the discharge of Boeoticos Kephisos is regulated through a system of locks, which divert water to the main irrigation channels.
-This results in practically zero inflows to Lake Yliki during summer.
+This results to practically zero inflows to Lake Yliki during summer.
 If surface water resources are insufficient, the deficit is fulfilled via pumping from nearby aquifers and Lake Yliki.

 It is obvious that the development of a simulation model for the Boeoticos Kephisos water resource system is a challenging task.
 This is justified by both the complexity of the related physical processes (mainly due to the dynamics of the karst and the underground losses) and the existence of combined uses.
-It should be pointed

-Irrigated region Area (km 2) Abstractions from Demand (hm 3 year -1) Upstream boundaries to Mavroneri springs 19 Aquifers (borehole group 1) 13 Mavroneri springs region 51 Mavroneri springs Aquifers (borehole group 2) 34 Between Mavroneri and Melas springs 29 Aquifers (borehole group 3) 19 Downstream of Melas springs 226 Lake Yliki (≈ 20 hm 3) Streamflow diversions Aquifers (borehole group 4) 150 Total 325 216 out that, although this watershed is one of the most studied in Greece-the first studies were carried out at the end of 19th century-no attempt was made towards an integrated approach.
+We have to point out that, although this watershed is one of the most studied in Greece - the first studies were carried out at the end of 19th century -, no attempt was made towards an integrated approach.
 Moreover, the estimations regarding the basin's water potential are characterized by considerable disagreements.